Thiagdz49/Thiagdz49/README.md

 * 🌍  I'm based in Brazil
 * 🖥️  See my portfolio at [Mywebsite](http://thiagdz49.github.io/)
 * ✉️  You can contact me at [thiago999trabalho@gmail.com](mailto:thiago999trabalho@gmail.com)
-* 🧠  I'm currently learning Java, JS and
+* 🧠  I'm currently learning Java and JS
 * 👥  I'm looking to collaborate on Projects

 <p align="left">